 Spoon batter on the warm pan

 You can serve these pancakes immediately or cool them on a cooling rack while you cook the remaining batter.

 They are delicious warm with a few of the following vegan pancakes toppings for your pancakes are:

 - Liquid sweeteners like maple syrup, brown rice, agave syrup, apple syrup, or coconut syrup.

-- Fruits – chopped bananas, blueberries, strawberries, fresh apricot, apple slices.
+- Fruits – chopped bananas, blueberries, strawberries, fresh apricot, and apple slices.

 - Nut butter – drizzle peanut butter or almond butter on top.